vladmilko/rhf-bind/README.md

-# rhf-flow
+# rhf-rapid
-A library for convenient binding of components and manipulation of the logic of the react-hook-form library
+Library for convenient binding of components and manipulation of the logic of the react-hook-form library